CALL 000 TO REPORT ALL EMERGENCIES

 Note: Always give your neighbours plenty of notice of your intention to burn.
 Advance notice gives your neighbours time to get the washing off the line and/or make arrangements for anyone with respiratory issues who may be badly affected by smoke.

 You should also be prepared to reschedule your burn in the event that a neighbour has planned an outside activity on the same day.
-Events like children’s birthday parties or family gatherings can be spoiled by smoke nuisance so be prepared
+Events like children’s birthday parties or family gatherings can be spoiled by smoke nuisance so be prepared to

 The City of Kalamunda Health Service is responsible for maintaining public health standards within the community.
 Environmental Health Officers undertake a variety of statutory and non-statutory activities in order to ensure that the health of both residents